simransachar/commentAPIcode/README.md

 CommentIQ API
 =========
 Comment IQ API is a RESTful API used to evaluate the comment score on a news article and return the scores based on 4 criterias i.e Article Relevance, Conversational Relevance, Personal Experience and readability.
+(Get API code and get it running on your machine.
+Follow the instructions <a href="https://github.com/comp-journalism/commentIQ/tree/master/CommentAPIcode" target="_blank">here</a> )

 ####Article Relevance
 It is a criteria to calculate the comment score based on artcile similarity.
 Article Relevance score is calculated by taking cosine similarity or dot product of the respective normalized feature vectors for a comment and article to which it is attached.